tlamadon/blm-replicate/README.md

 This git repository contains all the code to replicate the results of Bonhomme Lamadon and Manresa "A distributional Framework for matched employer-employee data".
 The working-paper version is available [here](http://lamadon.com/paper/blm.pdf).
 Virtually all code is based on the R platform.

 If you are looking for the R package to use the method, you should look at the [rblm package](https://tlamadon.github.io/rblm/index.html).
-It includes most of the estimators available here, and we keep updating it, whereas we keep the code here to the version we used to generate the paper.
+It includes most of the estimators available here, and we keep updating it.

-The present replication package is build as an R package that can be easily installed on any system.
+The present replication package is built as an R package that can be easily installed on any system.
 All package dependencies are handled using [packrat](https://rstudio.github.io/packrat/).
 This guarantees that results can be reproduced using the exact versions of all the libraries that were used at the time the paper was written.

 Importantly, reproducing the results on Swedish data requires access to the administrative data from Sweden.
-Researcher have to apply to get access to such data.
+Researchers need to apply to get access to such data.
 We recommend contacting the [IFAU](https://www.ifau.se/).
-The institute is hosting this replication package that can be accessed and ran on the data on their servers with their data.
+The institute is hosting this replication package that can be accessed and ran on the data on their servers.

 # Overview of the replication package